deepnight/ldtk/JSON_CHANGELOG.md

 # 0.5.0-beta

  - The pixel coordinates of AutoLayer tiles no longer include the layer `pxOffsetX/Y` values.
 They should be added manually on display.
+ - In auto-layers, all tiles that are hidden (ie. behind an opaque tile) are discarded from the `autoLayerTiles` array.

 # 0.4.0-beta